ryan-spencer1220/restaurant-information-microservice/README.md

 # Restaurant Details Microservice

 This repository contains an AWS Lambda function that retrieves details of a restaurant using the Google Places API.
+The API accepts a single string as a query parameter.

 ## Structure